ezrasingh/pihole-tailscale/README.md

 ### Docker Compose

-If you have `docker` installed you can run the platform locally using `just run`
+Start the Pi-hole service in your tailnet using `just run`

-To view logs of a service run `just logs <service-name>` for example `just logs traefik`
+To view logs of a service run `just logs <service-name>`.
+For example `just logs pihole` or `just logs tailscale`

+To stop  the Pi-hole service use `just stop`